CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP04_M01_Lab1_Create_and_manage_Cases.md

 # Task 1: Create and manage cases in Dynamics 365 Customer Service

-1. If not open already, open the **Dynamics 365 Customer Service Hub** application.
+1. Click on **Sales Hub** from the top left corner and from the list of apps open the **Dynamics 365 Customer Service Hub** application.

 2. Using the navigation on the left, select **Cases**.